Ollie Hoskins (rugby union)

 Ollie Hoskins (born 6 March 1993) is an Australian rugby union international player who started his career as a prop for the Western Force in Super Rugby and signed with London Irish in March 2016.
+When the club folded, Hoskins was signed by Saracens in June 2023.
+Hoskins played one last game for the Western Force against the British and Irish Lions in 2025.